 By Meredith ChilsonThis is the time of year that hatchery catalogs arrive, and just like the seed and garden catalogs that also clog our mailboxes, these “wish books” become well-thumbed, with corners turned down and photos circled.
 At least, that’s the way it is at my house.
 I pore over the glossy pages, dreaming of […]Read more »

-by Meredith Chilson Finally.
+by Meredith Chilson Photos by author Finally.
 There are beginning to be a few more eggs in the nest boxes.
 The older hens are finishing up their molt—the new feathers are looking lovely, all strong and shiny.
-I’ve been adding a bit of protein to their diets in the form of mealworms, and I think this may have […]Read more »
+I’ve been adding a bit of protein to their diets in the form of mealworms, and I think […]Read more »

-by Meredith Chilson I’ll be picking the first garden beans tomorrow.
+by Meredith Chilson Photos by author I’ll be picking the first garden beans tomorrow.
 Bean time, to me, is the beginning of busy garden harvest days.
 Beans lead to zucchini, which leads to tomatoes, which …Well, if you’re a gardener you’ll know the sequence.
-The peas are long gone; the tender greens have bolted and become lunch for […]Read more »
+The peas are long gone; the tender greens have bolted and […]Read more »